There’s something unforgettable about having kids. But there’s something even more unforgettable about having kids in Thailand.

 Paying Your Doctor

-The most convenient choice when planning to have a baby in Thailand is usually a private hospital.
+Private hospitals are a convenient choice when planning to have a baby in Thailand.

-Private hospitals also offer more perks, like cozy rooms, better food, or the rights of the father to be in the delivery room if the mother is having a C-section.
+Private hospitals also offer more perks, like cozy rooms, better food, or the rights of the father to be in the delivery room if you’re having a C-section.